Posted on

 Matrices

-Two matrices A and B can be multiplied like A %*% B.
+Two matrices A and B can be multiplied using A %*% B.

-A linear equation of the for b <- A %*% x can be solved by solve(A, b).
+A linear equation of the form b <- A %*% x can be solved using solve(A, b).

 Lists

-Components can be reached by index like mylist[[1]] or by component name like mylist$no.children. mylist[[no.children]] can also be used.
+Components can be accessed by index like mylist[[1]] or by component name like mylist$no.children or mylist[["no.children"]].

 Arbitrary Functions

-An arbitrary function (similar to lambda) can be created like f <- function(x, y) x + y
+An arbitrary function (similar to a lambda) can be created as f <- function(x, y) x + y.

 Statistical Functions for Discrete Distributions